 (b) Junk the car.

 Above photograph shows the high side A/C pipe being removed from the expansion valve.
-Note the two spanners to back the valve connection.
+Note the two spanners to back the valve connection. (green arrow)

 The above photograph shows the removal/installation of the new expansion valve's capillary tube.
 The same method is used to remove and install this capillary tube.

-Pictured are the old and new expansion valves.
+Pictured above are the old and new expansion valves.
 Note the clogged up expansion valve inlet screen (some of the crap I removed is visible on the right).
 In an emergency, this screen can be cleaned and reused.
 Make sure you try to duplicate the way the copper tubing sensors are oriented.
 This will greatly facilitate installation of the new expansion valve.
 The curled up copper tubing mount to the exit pipe of the evaporator.
 Its function is to monitor the evaporator outlet temperature and adjust the Freon flow accordingly.

 There is a slight difference in calibration between the R12 and R134 expansion valves.
 The difference is minor, not enough to change a properly working valve.
 If, however, while converting to R134, the expansion valve is changed, then use an expansion valve designed for R134.

-This shows the new expansion valve installed.
+The above photograph shows the new expansion valve installed.
 Be careful in bending the small copper tubes as they bolt to the low side of the evaporator.
 Make sure that the high-pressure pipe is lined up, "O" ring seated and hand tight in the expansion valve before permanently tightening the valve connections.

 It seems that an unfortunate by-product of purchasing non-Jaguar parts is that some parts will be out of specs.
 If you are willing to pay dealer prices, further modifications are probably unnecessary.
 Because I have an aversion to spending money, especially my own, I bought the A/C parts from an independent Jaguar reseller.
 Because resellers all get their parts from basically the same source, be prepared for the following: